Dismissal of Employees in China

 The dismissal of employees in China is not a simple task for the employer.
 The business owner must pay attention to the regulations on the termination of employment contracts in order to avoid any potential labor disputes.
 The termination of an employment contract in China can happen as a result of its expiration or it can be an early termination - only in accordance with the legal provisions that allow for this type of ending for an employment contract.
 Foreign investors in China should understand the laws and regulations that govern employment throughout the territory.
 Our Chinese lawyers can help you know more about the matters that an employer needs to consider in order to terminate an employment agreement.

 There are a few cases in China when an employee can be dismissed without the 30 days’ notice period and without severance payment.
 These are:

-- if the employee does not observe the conditions for employment during the probation period;
+- if the employee does not observe the conditions of employment during the probation period;

 - if the employee seriously breaches the company’s rules;